account931/Laravel-Yii2_Comment_Vote_widgets/blog_Laravel/ReadMe_Laravel_Com_Commands.txt

                 // ...
             ] ]

-	  #var_3 =>  all you have to do is edit your AppServiceProvider.php file and inside the boot method set a default string length:
+	  #var_3(Working & Tested) =>  all you have to do is edit your /app/Providers/AppServiceProvider.php file and inside the boot method set a default string length:
                 use Illuminate\Support\Facades\Schema;
                 public function boot(){
                     Schema::defaultStringLength(191);